GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## Recursive Function
-Recursive function is a function that calls itself (recursion).
+A recursive function is a function that calls itself (recursion).
 Factorial $!$ in mathematic is the best example of recursive function implementation.

 ```python
 # EXAMPLE: FACTORIAL "!"